-The Village should advocate to have the Province upgrade bridge crossings as part of the mandated Accessibility Plan.
-Kingston bridge is in need of an accessibility and pedestrian retrofit.
+The Kingston bridge is in need of an accessibility and pedestrian retrofit.
 The sidewalk is on an elevated platform and only accessible from steep ramps.
 No colour contrasting strip is found on the curb edge where it drops to roadway.
 If two users in wheeled mobility devices would enter the pathway from opposite end one would have to back up to let the other through.